WUPA: The CW and independent status (2006–2025)

-In addition to the newscast, WUPA produces a weekly public affairs program known as Focus Atlanta.

-Sports

 In 2014, WUPA became the official television station of the Atlanta Falcons, gaining rights to its preseason games and introducing weekly programs dedicated to the team.
 The preseason broadcasts were initially produced by CBS Sports but have been produced by Tupelo Raycom since 2017.
+The Falcons partnered with WAGA-TV in 2020.

 In 2017, as part of a broadcasting deal with the city's new Major League Soccer franchise Atlanta United FC and Fox Sports Networks, WUPA began to air the team's overflow games.
 WUPA was replaced in this role by WPCH-TV for the 2022 season.

+By 2019, WUPA's main local program was a weekly public affairs series, Focus Atlanta.
+On January 17, 2020, CBS Television Stations announced that it would be introducing a nightly 10 p.m. newscast for WUPA, produced by New York City sister station WCBS-TV; the program debuted February 17.
+In March 2020, following the temporary shutdown of the CBS Broadcast Center during the COVID-19 pandemic in New York City, and for the next five months, WUPA began simulcasting WBZ News at 10 from sister station WSBK-TV in Boston, with local coverage limited to a news ticker and prerecorded weather forecasts.